joshbeard/joshbeard.me-website/site/small.md

 ### Deployment

-I'm using Ansible to deploy these services to an LXC container to my Homelab.
+I'm using Ansible to deploy these services to a [Rocky Linux](https://rockylinux.org/) virtual machine on my Homelab.

 See <https://github.com/joshbeard/homelab-service-smolstack> for my Ansible playbook for the whole stack.